São Bento Monastery: History

 The financial resources necessary to construct the monastery came from income obtained through the production of sugarcane on the multiple properties controlled by the monks.
 All charitable donations, these tracts of land extended throughout the Captaincy of Rio de Janeiro, particularly in the regions of Nova Iguaçu and Campos dos Goytacazes.
 African slaves provided the physical labor required to build the monastery.
 The stones used in its construction were mined from the Morro da Viúva (Widow's Hill), in the neighborhood of Flamengo.

 Anticlerical legislation in 1855 forbade the Brazilian monasteries to accept novices.
 By the end of the nineteenth century the Brazilian Congregation had been slowly dying.
 A change in government policy in 1889 reversed the earlier prohibitions.
 The Abbot President of the Brazilian Congregation, Frei Domingos da Transfiguração Machado, appealed to Pope Leo XIII for help, asking him to solicit the aid of one of the European Benedictine congregations.
-In 1893 Dom Gerard van Caloen (1853-1932), a monk of Maredsous Abbey, was commissioned by Pope Leo XIII to help restore the monastic life of his fellow Benedictines in Brazil.
+In 1893 Gerard van Caloen (1853-1932), a monk of Maredsous Abbey, was commissioned by Pope Leo XIII to help restore the monastic life of his fellow Benedictines in Brazil.

 Caloen was appointed Abbot of São Bento at Olinda on 20 May 1896, and general vicar of the Brazilian congregation in 1899.
 In February 1905, he was transferred to the monastery of Our Lady of Montserrat, in Rio de Janeiro.
-By a Decree of the Sacred Congregation of the Consistory, 15 August 1907, Santa Maria de Monserrato was erected into an abbey nullius.
-The same Decree separated the District of Rio Branco from the Diocese of Amazones and subjected it to the jurisdiction of the Abbot of Santa Maria de Monserrato.
+By a decree of the Sacred Congregation of the Consistory, 15 August 1907, Santa Maria de Monserrato was erected into an abbey nullius.
+The same decree separated the District of Rio Branco from the Diocese of Amazones and subjected it to the jurisdiction of the Abbot of Santa Maria de Monserrato.

-Dom Pedro Eggerath was elected abbot in 1915.
+Pedro Eggerath was elected abbot in 1915.
 Besides the mission at Rio Branco, the monks had charge of the church at Alto Boa Vista, and extended pastoral care to the naval base on the Ilha das Cobras, as well as the garrison, prison, and hospital.
 They also supervised a primary, secondary, and night school for adults.